Participatory upgrading of slums and informal settlements

 Hall 3, Room 12

-Organised by UN-Habitat and FIDIC in partnership with SDI, the Mansueto Institute, and GIB.
+Organised by UN-Habitat and FIDIC in partnership with SDI, the Mansueto Institute, Shack/Slum Dwellers International, and Global Infrastructure Basel.

 - Gianluca Crispi, UN-Habitat: "Slum Upgrading Legal Assessment Tool"